LinusHenze/Fugu/README.md

 This will send iStrap (the kernel bootstrapper) to your iDevice together with iDownload (small application that can be used to upload files to the iDevice or execute commands).
 See _Components_ for more information.

-# Installing Sileo (and SSH)
+# Installing Sileo, SSH and MobileSubstrate
-__IMPORTANT:__ While Sileo will work (including updating Sileo), most things you can install do not work or even break dpkg!
+__IMPORTANT:__ All of this is highly experimental.
+Expect things to be broken.

 Make sure you have `libusbmuxd` installed.
 You can install it through Homebrew: